feidman/sdcamp/README.md

 # Acknowledgement #
 It is powered by [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) toolset, thanks Fletcher Penney.

+[Markdownpad](http://markdownpad.com/) is used as my main editor, cute and easy to use.

-Originally it is based on [John's pandoc](http://johnmacfarlane.net/pandoc/) and the scripts from [Pro Git](http://github.com/progit/progit) to make it happen
+Originally it is based on [John's pandoc](http://johnmacfarlane.net/pandoc/) and the scripts from [Pro Git](http://github.com/progit/progit) to make it happen, and the Latex template are based on this book as well